I have a particular interest in culture and history, especially the history of my home country, Ireland.

 It is also traditional to 'drown the shamrock' on St Patrick's Day.
 Irish pubs traditionally set a single shamrock on top of their customers' pints on March 17th—and the shamrocks were promptly 'drowned' as the pint was drunk.

-There are a lot of sayings in Ireland about Saint Patrick, for example that he drove the snakes from Ireland or that he challenged the pagan druids of Ireland by performing miracles which outstripped their naturalistic magic.
+There are a lot of sayings in Ireland about Saint Patrick, for example, that he drove the snakes from Ireland or that he challenged the pagan druids of Ireland by performing miracles that outstripped their naturalistic magic.
 The shamrock is associated with the saint because Patrick is reputed to have used the three-in-one leaf of the plant to explain the concept of the holy trinity.

 And of course, there are a nearly endless number of proverbs containing the wit and wisdom of the Irish—that famous 'gift of the gab'.
 Some of the best are presented in the video below, along with a collection of images of Ireland, set to a traditional Irish folk song (Oh Danny Boy).

 Wishing you...
 Beannacht La Féile Phadriag...

 Marie McKeown (author) from Ireland on April 27, 2014:

 Kenneth Avery from Hamilton, Alabama on April 27, 2014: